CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 -   Open/closed principle:

 	-   Throughout programming, we have adhered to the open/closed principle closely, and this principle has allowed us to expand our program freely.
 For instance, in phase 1, we only implemented the use case for Item entity.
 For phase 2, we were able to expand the use case by adding more functionalities to the use case.
 Moreover, while developing our program, we were able add new features to each use case whenever it is needed.
 This also shows that we have adhered to the open/closed principle closely.

 -   Substitution principle:

+    - One aspect that clearly demonstrate Substitution principle in our program is the inheritance relationship between Store, Item, and RatableObject.
-	-   Entities item and store extend ratable objects, where they both contain an ID, name, and average rating.
-Both classes add additional variables and methods to the abstract class, implementing the substitution principle (child classes are more complex, more features/variables than parent class).
+    Entities item and store extend ratable objects, where they both contain an ID, name, and average rating.
+Both classes add additional variables and methods to the abstract class, and substituting parent classes with child classes does not cause our program to break.
+    It is thus clear that our program adheres well to the Liskov Substitution principle

 -   Interface segregation principle:

+    - Our program adheres to the Interface Segregation Principle by making sure each interface contains as litter methods as possible.
+    Classes that require multiple interfaces can simply implement all of them, while classes that only need some are not forced to implement the others.
+    This can be clearly seen from our Input boundary design: each usecase offers one interface only.
-	-   All interfaces are implemented in full; classes that extend them utilize all abstract methods in their interface.
-Then, no classes in our program are forced to implement unnecessary methods.
+    As such, no classes in our program are forced to implement unnecessary methods.

 -   Dependency inversion principle:

-	-   Our program depends on the dependency injection.
-For instance, for each use case there are ports available for them.
-These ports are responsible for the inversion.
-For instance, use case creatitem, which is a high level class, does not depend on the controller, which is a low level class, and JPA repo, .
-By adding an interface, ICreateItem, we only allowed the high class to depend on the interface, so that the use case does not have to worry about the design of our controller and JPA repo.
+    - Our program heavily utilize dependency injection, and this can be clearly observed from our use case (service) classes and our controller classes.
+    For instance, during construction of our controller classes, many use case instances are passed in to support the controller's function.
+These dependencies are thus "injected" to our controller classes.
+    Further, use cases instances are injected as their interface type.
+This means the controller no longer depends on the implementation of these use case services but instead on the contract of service formed by the interface.
+    Thus, the inversion of dependency is achieved.

 ## Packaging Strategy